 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).
 Read the full disclosure policy here.

-Sri Lanka -it stole a piece of my heart.
-I can’t exactly explain why.
-Possibly the fact that it felt like stepping back in time.
+Sri Lanka stole a piece of my heart.
+It felt like stepping back in time.
 Perhaps it was the pure sensuality of the nation – its smells, sights and sounds combined with the grace of the lovely people.
 The effect was a lasting one.
 Sri Lanka left its mark on me.
-2 weeks in Sri Lanka will let you scratch the surface of this unique country, however I can guarantee you won’t want to leave!
+These 9 best places to visit in Sri Lanka will let you scratch the surface of this unique country, however, I can guarantee you won’t want to leave!

 These nine places – Arugam Bay, Dambulla, Ella, Galle, Haputale, Kandy, National Parks, Polonnaruwa and Sigiriya – stole my heart.
 They will leave an impression on any traveller who ventures their way.